saneGuy/tournament_results/README.md

-**Note:** Make sure all the files are in the same directory

-tournamet.py is the main module with all the required functions. tournament_test.py contains unit tests to test all the functions in the tournament module. import the module tournament into your code and use the functions.
+**Note:** Make sure all the files are in the same directory To use the code from these modules: import the module tournament into your code and use the functions. tournamet.py is the main module with all the required functions. tournament_test.py contains unit tests to test all the functions in the tournament module.

 ## Prerequisites for running